jhcook/agentic-rag/docs/api_reference.md

 ### 2. Upsert Document

-Add or update a document in the store.
+Add or update a document in the document store.

+The server treats `text` as the canonical extracted text to be indexed.
+It persists an extracted-text artifact under `cache/indexed/` and derives embeddings/chunks from that exact content.

 **Endpoint:** `POST /api/upsert_document`